Site map

 What is the Lump Sum and Death Benefit Allowance?

 The Lump Sum and Death Benefit Allowance (LSDBA) is the limit on the total amount of tax-free lump sums that can be paid in respect of an individual before marginal rate taxation arises.
-This includes any tax-free lump sums used up under the LSA, any benefits paid to you as a serious ill-health lump sum before age 75 or any tax-free Lump Sum death benefits payable in the event of your death before age 75.
-The limit is £1,073,100 but may be higher if you have an LTA protection.
+This includes any tax-free lump sums that count towards the LSA, any benefits paid to you as a Serious Ill Health lump sum before age 75 or certain lump sum death benefits payable in the event of your death before age 75.
+The limit is £1,073,100 but may be higher if you have existing LTA protection.

-Each time you take a tax-free lump sum from your benefits or savings, or a tax-free lump sum is paid following your death before age 75, you’ll use up some of your Lump Sum and Death Benefit Allowance.
+Each time you take a tax-free lump sum from your benefits or savings, or certain lump sum benefits are paid following your death before age 75, you’ll use up some of your Lump Sum and Death Benefit Allowance.

 How close are you to the limits?